 On receipt of a report the Designated Person has a duty to review the report (together with any other relevant information), to discuss with others as appropriate (including the Safeguarding Trustee) and to determine the necessary action.
 If appropriate, a formal referral to Social Services should normally be made within 24 hours of receiving the report.
 If a child is in imminent danger of harm a referral should be made to the police or Social Services without delay.

-Once a decision has been made regarding action Simon and Esther may need to offer support as appropriate to all parties affected by any safeguarding concerns and to make reports to the Independent Safeguarding Authority and/or the Charity Commission.
+Once a decision has been made regarding action Simon and Stuart may need to offer support as appropriate to all parties affected by any safeguarding concerns and to make reports to the Independent Safeguarding Authority and/or the Charity Commission.